rse/ael/README.md

 Advanced Expression Language (AEL) is a JavaScript library for use in the Browser and Node.js to parse/compile and execute/evaluate JavaScript-style expressions.
-The expressions are based on conditional, logical, bitwise, relational, arithmetical, functional, selective and literal constructs and hence can express arbitrary complex matchings and lookups.
+The expressions are based on sequence, assignment, conditional, logical, bitwise, relational, arithmetical, functional, selective and literal constructs and hence can express arbitrary complex matchings and lookups.
 The result can be an arbitrary value, but usually is just a boolean one.
 AEL is primarily intended to be used for evaluating access control rules or expanding template variables.

 Installation
 ------------